M DEN THREADNEEDLE STREET

 The original restaurant layout made use of a symmetrical general arrangement with a stair case running through the centre, so the obvious solution was to annexe the underutilised right hand side.
 This area consisted of a large, double volume floor space edged with the original banquette, two large seating booths, the original Raw bar as well as a smaller space under the Mezzanine level.
 The client requested that the new Den include a large pool table, a cool cocktail bar, and areas of informal seating as well as a small cinema.

 The large double volume space is occupied by a mixture of informal seating, banquette seating as well as formal dining, allowing it to be used in a myriad of ways.
-The designers have included new rugs and carpeting here to soften the interior décor and create a more intimate atmosphere.
+The luxury interior designer included new rugs and carpeting here to soften the interior décor and create a more intimate atmosphere.
 As the ceilings are really high, the lighting has ingeniously been lowered to give proportion and scale to the space.

 As the mezzanine floor overlooked the private members area, the designers had upholstered panels made that fitted neatly into already existing screens and these are neatly arranged along the perimeter balcony, creating yet another private space in itself!
 Under the Mezzanine the client was looking to create a small cinema room, seating about 20 patrons.
 Again curtains were used to great effect here (thick double sided and interlined for insulation) outlining the shape of the overhead floor creating an intimate space for private viewing.
 Low comfortable arm chairs are used here, in teal and grey patterned fabrics, with the tell-tale signature use of several fabrics on one chair so deftly employed by the interior designer.